CommonRoad/commonroad-drivability-checker/doc/installation_cpp.rst

         **Note that you have to replace**
          - *JOB_COUNT*  with the number of jobs you are willing to allocate to cmake, for example *-j 2*.
-           Each job (possibly) will use a core, so specify this number according to your system and free
+           Each job (possibly) will use a core, so specify this number according to your system and free cores.

 #.
 Install the CommonRoad Drivability Checker library by running